 - The extension should be .deb.
 After that choose “Open in iFile” and tap on Installer

-Just like the regular installation process from Cydia, sometimes, you may have to restart your iPhone or iPad for full effect or the tweak to even appear on the device.
+Just like the regular installation process from Cydia, sometimes, you may have to restart your iPhone or iPad for the tweak to start working.

 Download and Install Cydia if You’ve Accidentally Deleted the App

 As we continue to encounter new issues and errors, it required us to do a lot of troubleshooting.
 Sometimes we can easily get messed up and uninstall something we’re not supposed to.
 In this case, an important dependency or the Cydia app itself.